NEW: There will be an "opportunity to stay" as long as it is safe to do so, official says

 Hawaii officials haven’t issued a mandatory evacuation yet.
 But many residents in the community have already chosen to leave on their own.

-Alii Hauanio has started packing his things, including his parents' memorabilia, CNN affiliate KHNL reported.
-His mom and dad lost their dream Kalapana beach home to lava flow in 1991, and Hauanio never thought he'd see his home meet the same fate, he told the station.
+Alii Hauanio has started packing his things, including his parents’ memorabilia, CNN affiliate KHNL reported.
+His mother and father lost their dream Kalapana beach home to lava flow in 1991, and Hauanio never thought he’d see his home meet the same fate, he told the station.

 He hopes to watch the lava pass through, if it does.

-"To see it, in actuality, I think it might bring closure to know that it's done and turn that page, and we're starting another chapter," Hauanio told KHNL.
+“To see it, in actuality, I think it might bring closure to know that it’s done and turn that page, and we’re starting another chapter,” Hauanio told the affiliate.